ray-project/ray/doc/source/cluster/metrics.md

 ### Auto-discovering metrics endpoints

-You can allow Prometheus to dynamically find endpoints it should scrape by using Prometheus' `file based service discovery <https://prometheus.io/docs/guides/file-sd/#installing-configuring-and-running-prometheus>`_.
+You can allow Prometheus to dynamically find endpoints it should scrape by using Prometheus' [file based service discovery](https://prometheus.io/docs/guides/file-sd/#installing-configuring-and-running-prometheus).
-This is the recommended way to export Prometheus metrics when using the Ray :ref:`cluster launcher <vm-cluster-quick-start>`, as node IP addresses can often change as the cluster scales up and down.
+This is the recommended way to export Prometheus metrics when using the Ray {ref}`cluster launcher <vm-cluster-quick-start>`, as node IP addresses can often change as the cluster scales up and down.

-Ray auto-generates a Prometheus `service discovery file <https://prometheus.io/docs/guides/file-sd/#installing-configuring-and-running-prometheus>`_ on the head node to facilitate metrics agents' service discovery.
+Ray auto-generates a Prometheus [service discovery file](https://prometheus.io/docs/guides/file-sd/#installing-configuring-and-running-prometheus) on the head node to facilitate metrics agents' service discovery.
 This allows you to scrape all metrics in the cluster without knowing their IPs.
 Let's walk through how to acheive this.

-The service discovery file is generated on the :ref:`head node <cluster-head-node>`.
+The service discovery file is generated on the {ref}`head node <cluster-head-node>`.
 On this node, look for ``/tmp/ray/prom_metrics_service_discovery.json`` (or the eqiuvalent file if using a custom Ray ``temp_dir``).
 Ray will periodically update this file with the addresses of all metrics agents in the cluster.

 Ray automatically produces a Prometheus config which scrapes the file for service discovery found at `/tmp/ray/session_latest/metrics/prometheus/prometheus.yml`.
 You can choose to use this config or modify your own to enable this behavior.
-The details of the config can be seen below and full documentation can be found `here <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`_.
+The details of the config can be seen below and full documentation can be found [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

 With this config, Prometheus will automatically update the addresses that it scrapes based on the contents of Ray's service discovery file.